Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The software is also tested under later versions of OpenJDK.
 There are several warnings about illegal reflective accesses from JOGL, some of them OS-specific.
 Fixing those for a future Java version where they will become errors will be very difficult.

 The software is under continuous refactoring and re-architecting as new features become available.
 Reducing the number of lines of code is one of the main concerns.
-The software is under continuous static verification using IntelliJ, SpotBugs, PMD, and Synopsys Coverity (just 1 false positive).
+The software is regularly submitted to static code analysis using IDEA IntelliJ, SpotBugs, PMD, and Synopsys Coverity (with 1 "outstanding defect", false positive).

 ## WP21200 -- Improve Client Interoperability